hydro-informatics/hydro-informatics.github.io/_build/html/_sources/geopy/use-qgis.md

   * Highlight Marker and Change Opacity
   * Click Apply and OK
 * Show Attribute Table

-*
+### Create a Line Shapefile

-8. Create a Line Shapefile “CenterLine.shp” to draw a Centerline of the Fils +- 200 around the Pegelhaus gauge (with one Field=RiverName), along the OpenStreetMap layer
+Create a Line Shapefile “CenterLine.shp” to draw a Centerline of the Fils +- 200 around the Pegelhaus gauge (with one Field=RiverName), along the OpenStreetMap layer similar to the above-created point shapefile.

+<iframe width="720" height="405" src="https://youtu.be/yNuiIlPsguQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p>Sebastian Schwindt<a href="https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ">@ Hydro-Morphodynamics channel on YouTube</a>.</p>

+### Create a Polygon Shapefile

-9. Create a Polygon Shapefile “FlowAreas.shp” to draw two Polygons of the of the Fils Floodplain with two Fields = AreaType (Text) and ManningN (Decimal Number)
+Create a Polygon Shapefile “FlowAreas.shp” to draw two Polygons of the of the Fils Floodplain with two Fields = AreaType (Text) and ManningN (Decimal Number).

+<iframe width="720" height="405" src="https://youtu.be/zTrowT0ULfo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p>Sebastian Schwindt<a href="https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ">@ Hydro-Morphodynamics channel on YouTube</a>.</p>

-  * To Draw Polygon: click in the map (right-click finalizes Polygon)
+* To Draw a Polygon: Click in the map (right-click finalizes Polygon)
 * Polygon1: AreaType=“MainChannel”, ManningN = 0.028
 * Snapping toolbar: Enable Snapping + Avoid Polygon Overlapping
 * Polygon2: AreaType=“FloodPlainRB” , ManningN = 0.05
 * Show how to delete a feature using the attribute Table
 * Save edits & deactivate Editing
 * Modify Symbology to Categorized as a Function of AreaType Field > Keep Random Colors > Click on Classify > Apply and if you like it > OK

+## Rasterize (Polygon to Raster)

-10. Convert Pyolgon “FlowAreas.shp” to a roughness Raster
+Convert the above-created Pyolgon “FlowAreas.shp” to a roughness Raster.

+<iframe width="720" height="405" src="https://youtu.be/IRLwYSUnjcE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p>Sebastian Schwindt<a href="https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ">@ Hydro-Morphodynamics channel on YouTube</a>.</p>

 * Click on View > Panels >Processing Toolbox
 * In Toolbox > search Rasterize > select Rasterize (vector to raster)
 * In Rasterize Window:
   * Input layer = FlowAreas
   * Field to use for a burn-in value = ManningN
   * Output raster size units = Pixels
   * Width/Horizontal resolution = 100 (the smaller, the coarser the Raster!)
   * Height/Vertical resolution = 100 (the smaller, the coarser the Raster!)
   * … [scroll down] …
   * Output extent: click on … button > Calculate from Layer > FlowAreas
   * Rasterized (FILE NAME) > click on … Button > Save to File > roughness.tif
   * Click Run
 * Change Symbology to Singleband pseudocolor, Interpolation=Discrete, Colorramp=Magma, Mode=Equal Interval > Apply & OK

-11. Use Raster Calculator
+## QGIS Raste Calculator (Map Algebra)

-  * Go to Raster > Raster Calculator
+Launch the QGIS Raster Calculator from Raster > Raster Calculator.

+<iframe width="720" height="405" src="https://youtu.be/DOkV03uij9k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p>Sebastian Schwindt<a href="https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ">@ Hydro-Morphodynamics channel on YouTube</a>.</p>

 * In Raster Calculator Expression field type 1, then click on / Button (Operators Box), then select roughness@1 from the Raster Bands Box – Result: 1 / “roughness@1” (EXPLAIN BANDS!)
 * Output layer = qgis-exercise/roughness-stickler.tif /preferably use GeoTIFF)
 * Click OK to run Raster Calculator
 * Optional: Change symbology

-12. Create PDF / JPG (or whatever) map
+## Create Layout and PDF / JPG (or other) Maps

-  * Go to Project > New Print Layout
+Start with creating a new print layout by clicking on the **Project** drop-down menu, then select **New Print Layout**.

+<iframe width="720" height="405" src="https://youtu.be/hmTByzVPVF0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p>Sebastian Schwindt<a href="https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ">@ Hydro-Morphodynamics channel on YouTube</a>.</p>

 * Layout title Res100 (for resolution)
 * In Res100 Layout:
   * Go to Add Item > Add Map
   * Draw a rectangle that will contain the map
   * Add Item > Add Scale Bar
   * Add Item > Add Legend
   * In Items Panel, highlight <Legend> and find the Item Properties tab below
   * In the Item Properties tab, find Legend Items > disable Auto update > remove OpenStreetMap and Google Satellite
   * Toggle through other Items in the Add Item menu bar (e.g., Arrow) and the Items panel (e.g., <Scalebar> to change units)
 * Save the project (Layout > Save Project)
 * Export Image: Layout > Export as Image
 * Export PDF: Layout > Export as PDF
 * Optional export SVG (Vector graph): Layout > Export as SVG